programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/quickaccess/collection/collection.md

 ### Uploading (Hotfolder)

-Folders can be used to load files directly into the easydb.
-To do this, you can configure a folder (hot folder).
+Collections can be used to load files directly into the easydb.
+To do this, you can configure a collection as a **hot folder**.
 The settings here affect all subordinate folders.
 They can be changed in the subordinate folders but can not be switched off.

-> NOTE: Files can be dragged from your computer to the folder (within the overview) or to the detail display of the folder.
-The files are copied to the easydb during this process, that is, The file on your computer is retained.
+> NOTE: Files can be dragged from your computer to the collection (within the overview) or to the detail display of the collection.
+The files are copied to the easydb during this process.
+The original file remains on your computer.

 Since the easydb works with a flexible data model, you must configure in which object type, pool, and in which field the uploaded files should land.
 An import mapping can be configured.
 In order to start a workflow, you can also assign the predefined tags to the data records.

 > NOTE: One record is created for each uploaded file.
-Folders that are configured for the upload appear with an upload icon <i class = "fa fa-upload"></i>.
+Collections that are configured for the upload appear with an upload icon <i class = "fa fa-upload"></i>.

 | Setting | Description |
 | - | - |